openl2m/openl2m/docs/configuration/cmd_templates.rst

      - Value of 'Match Text" shown, followed by output lines matching the filter

 Using Command Templates
 -----------------------

-Once a command template has been defined, you can assign it to any Switch object you like.
+Once a command template has been defined, you can assign it to any Switch (device) object you like.
 Go to the proper Switch admin page, and simple select the command template from the list.